 “So your average trauma that a person can experience, some people have had that and on top of that comes displacement, living in a foreign country, not being able to speak their language, and feeling trapped in your own mind,” says Cober.

-And the trauma can take many forms and can impact learning and memory in all ages such as crossing border trauma and torture trauma where refugees were beaten, families were assaulted and separated surrounded by the danger of crossfire, witnessing violence or forced marriage.
+And the trauma can take many forms and can impact learning and memory in all ages such as crossing border trauma and torture trauma where refugees were beaten, families were assaulted and separated while they were surrounded by the danger of crossfire, witnessing violence and forced marriage.

 She says the experience of torture and sexual violence is especially hard to overcome.